Action Pledge to End Child Labour

 Read our Action Pledge launched in June 2021.

-Download our Mary Ward Family Action Pledge Toolkit.
+Download our Mary Ward Family Action Pledge Toolkits below.

 June Tool Kit on Child Labour in the Fashion Industry was created by our network in the United Kingdom coordinated by Kathryn Keigher ibvm with contributions from Anna Martin, Kristina Farquharson, Elisabeth Hall, Sophie Hetherington, Elizabeth Nzuki, Naomi Wood, Headteacher: Mrs Jane Beever (Loreto Grammar School Altrincham), Ria Tiwana, Tindra Brash-Hall, Headteacher: Ms Charlotte Avery (St Mary’s School Cambridge).